idatonui/Fake-News-Prediction/README.md

 ## Data Understanding

-The dataset comprises two CSV files: "Fake.csv" and "True.csv", sourced from Kaggle each contain 20,000 rows.
-Columns include 'title', 'text', 'subject', and 'date'

-The data used in this project was obtained from: Kaggle.
+The data used in this project was obtained from: [Kaggle](https://www.kaggle.com/datasets/clmentbisaillon/fake-and-real-news-dataset).

 The dataset is divided into: Fake.csv and True.csv.